 Natasha has enjoyed working at Courtwood Primary School for 19 years.
 During this time she has worked across all 3 key stages and has held a variety of leadership roles, taking on the role of Principal in September 2018.
 Natasha is passionate about inclusion and the development of the whole child and strives to enable every child to reach their full potential.

-Vice Chair of Governors/Trust Governor
+Vice Chair / Trust Governor

 Information to follow